 The best part about this off-market deal was that we saved almost 2 weeks of time.
 That’s right, we didn’t have the hassle of listing our house or the nuisance showings while we still lived there.
 Not to mention the bother of combing through multiple offers and letters of why we should accept someone’s offer.
 This was huge!

 Another thing we did in June was a quick trip to San Jose, Costa Rica, to meet with our Costa Rica immigration attorney, Andres Gomez.
-San Jose is the largest city in Costa Rica and also the nation’s capital.
+San Jose is the largest city in Costa Rica and the nation’s capital.

-While we were there, we went with Andres to the Ministry of Public Security (pretty much the equivalent of the U.S. Department of Homeland Security) to get photographed, fingerprinted, and sign paperwork for residency application.
-It was definitely nice having Andres with us for this process since neither of us speaks Spanish well.
+While there, we went with Andres to the Ministry of Public Security (pretty much the equivalent of the U.S. Department of Homeland Security) to get photographed, fingerprinted, and sign paperwork for residency application.
+It was nice having Andres with us for this process since neither of us speaks Spanish well.

 Even though we’ve visited Costa Rica before, we still learned some invaluable information on this trip, like how addresses work.
 For example, buildings in Costa Rica do not have numerical addresses like in the States.